tagion/tagion/documents/architecture/Collector.md

 ## Collector Service

 The service is responsible for collecting input data for a HiRPC request and ensuring the data is valid and signed before the contract is executed.
-It reads all the inputs which is specified as inputs in the contract from the DART and validates the signatures of the inputs.

 Input: